jgedarovich/chef-attribute-debug/README.md

 it's being set at, but it's usefulness stops there.

 Enter the chef-attribute-debugger.
-By simply instrumenting an example host in question's client.rb file one can find the source of where an attribute is being set.
+By simply instrumenting an example host in question's client.rb file, one can find the source of where an attribute is being set.

 #What it is